offby1/django-simple-deploy/docs/contributing/test_run.md

 (b_env)$ python test_deployed_app_functionality.py --flush-db --url http://localhost:8000/
 ```

-### Run `simple_deploy` against the sample project
+### Run `django-simple-deploy` against the sample project

 Now you have a simple but nontrivial Django project that works locally, with no deployment-specific configuration.
-This is exactly the situation that `simple_deploy` is meant to handle.
+This is exactly the situation that `django-simple-deploy` is meant to handle.

 Visit the [Quick Start](../quick_starts/index.md) document for the platform you're targeting, and follow the directions you see there.